VanBortleLab/dominatR/README.md

 ## Overview

-**dominatR** is an R package designed for quantifying and visualizing feature dominance in datasets. dominatR leverages Shannon's information entropy to help identify features that are dominated by a particular category or condition.
+**dominatR** is an R package for quantifying and visualizing feature dominance in datasets. dominatR leverages Shannon's entropy to identify features that are dominated by a particular category or condition.

 ### Key Features